-Fill in the Correlator field.
+Open the settings window for the target object by double-clicking the object in the Build/Set Resources area.
+Specify the Correlator field.
 You can set a single string value or a multi-valued string, delimited by blank spaces or commas.

-After you have set correlator values on all the managed objects that you want to include in free-form correlation, save your requests to the host and run them, as shown in Figure 19.
-Specify a file name and location to save the BLDVIEWS script that are generated.
+After you set correlator values for all the managed objects that you want to include in free-form correlation, save your requests to the host and run them, as shown in Figure 17.
+Specify a file name and location to save the BLDVIEWS script that is generated.
 If RODM is recycled, you can restore your custom correlations by issuing this script from Visual BLDVIEWS or from BLDVIEWS on z/OS.
 If you want to modify the script, you can edit it from Visual BLDVIEWS or z/OS/TSO.